ilyashatalov/rss-scraper/README.md

 Technically, it's a flask application with a PostgreSQL database and celery+redis broker for asynchronous tasks.

+Please keep in mind some points of my realisation that I made to avoid wasting time because, as I said before, I have full-time work now:
+1) I didn't represent all fields of feeds and items; Model expanding is easy but needs time
+2) I didn't cover all endpoints with tests but covered some of them to give you an understanding of my approach
+3) I didn't have time to finish the test of the background update service, but the service worked well.
+If it will be a decisive point, I can do it later.

 ## Quick Start (Production mode, docker environment)

 This repo provides quick start docker-compose file for hassle-free usage.